 We offer an unusually wide choice of elective modules.
 These allow you the opportunity to focus in on more specialist interests; full-time students can choose from a range of international and comparative modules at this stage of the course.
-You will select four electives from the following list (although all electives are offered, only those chosen by at least twelve students will run):
+You will select four electives from the following list but they may be subject to change and only those chosen by at least twelve students will run: